pkretzschmar/commons-config-backend/README.md

 This repository contains the API for the four models of the Token Engineering Commons Upgrade Dashboard:
 1. Token Freeze and Token Thaw
 2. Augmented Bonding Curve (ABC)
-3. Disputable Voting
+3. Tao Voting
-4. Disputable Conviction Voting
+4. Conviction Voting

 ## Models